When the Writing Tools Get It Wrong

 • Publishers covering legal bases

-Let’s be clear: plagiarism is real.
-People cheat.
-Some writers steal.
-That’s not in question.
-But here’s the twist: the people looking for writing oversight are not getting accurate information either.
+But the people looking for writing oversight are not getting accurate information.

 The tools flag clean writing and create more doubt than clarity.